andlessa/HSCP13TeV-paper/docs/manual/source/RunningSModelS.rst

 .. _parameterFileCombineSRs:

-  * **combineSRs** (True/False): set to True to use, whenever available, covariance matrices to combine signal regions.
-NB this might take a few secs per point.
+  * **combineSRs** (True/False): set to True to combine signal regions in |EMrs| when covariance matrix or pyhf JSON likelihood is available.
 Set to False to use only the most sensitive signal region (faster!).
-Available v1.1.3 onwards.
+Available v1.1.3 onwards for covariance matrices and v1.2.4 onwards for full likelihoods (using pyhf).

+.. _parameterFileReportAllSRs:

+  * **reportAllSRs** (True/False): set to True to report all signal regions, instead of best signal region only.
+If True no signal region combination is performed.
+Available from v2.1.1 onwards.
+Beware, the output can be long.

+.. _parameterFileCombineAnas:

+    * **combineAnas** (list of results): list of analysis IDs to be combined. *All the analyses are assumed to be fully uncorrelated*, so use with caution!
+Available from v2.2.0 onwards.
+NB, due to issues with pyhf, for the time being it is *advisable to use this feature only with combineSRs=False*.

+.. _parameterExperimentalFeatures:

+  * **experimentalFeatures** (True/False): set to True to enable experimental features that are not yet considered part of SModelS proper.
+Available from v2.1.1 onwards.
+Use with care.

 .. _parameterFileParticles:

 * *particles*: defines the particle content of the BSM model

 .. _parameterFileModel:

-  * **model**: pathname to the Python file that defines the particle content of the BSM model, given either in Unix file notation ("/path/to/model.py") or as Python module path ("path.to.model").
+  * **model**: pathname to the Python file that defines the particle content of the BSM model or to a SLHA file containing QNUMBERS blocks for the BSM particles (see :ref:`Basic Input <BasicInput>`).
+The Python file can be given either in Unix file notation ("/path/to/model.py") or as Python module path ("path.to.model").
 Defaults to *share.models.mssm* which is a standard MSSM.
 See smodels/share/models folder for more examples.
 Directory name can be omitted; in that case, the current working directory as well as smodels/share/models are searched for.

+.. _promptWidth:

+  * **promptWidth**: total decay width in GeV above which decays are considered prompt, default is 1e-11; available v2.0 onwards. (nb default was 1e-8 in v2.0 and 2.1, changed to 1e-11 in v2.2)

+.. _stableWidth:

+  * **stableWidth**: total decay width in GeV below which particles are considered as (quasi)stable, default is 1e-25; available v2.0 onwards.

 .. _parameterFileParameters: